Interested in moving to Colombia? Here’s what you need to know:

 - Colombia is receptive to foreign investment, with relatively open visa options.

-- Colombia celebrates 18 national holidays, and is known for its colorful parades and festivals.
+- Colombia celebrates 18 national holidays, and is known for its colourful parades and festivals.

 Note: these are common expat complaints, and may not apply to you.